2012 New York Yankees season: Game 1, October 7

-The Yankees struck first in the first inning when Derek Jeter singled and Ichiro Suzuki doubled scoring Jeter for the game's first run, giving the Yankees a 1-0 lead.
-In the bottom of the 3rd inning Orioles outfielder Chris Davis singled, followed by a Lew Ford single, a Robert Andino sac fly, and a single by Nate McLouth gave the O's a 2-1 lead.
+The Yankees struck first in the first inning when Derek Jeter singled and Ichiro Suzuki doubled scoring Jeter for the game's first run, giving the Yankees a 1–0 lead.
+In the bottom of the 3rd inning Orioles outfielder Chris Davis singled, followed by a Lew Ford single, a Robert Andino sac fly, and a single by Nate McLouth gave the O's a 2–1 lead.
 Then in the top of the 4th the Yankees tied the game at 2 with a Mark Teixeira single with two men on.

-The game remained tied going into the ninth inning until a lead off home run by Russell Martin pushed the Yankees ahead 3-2.
-Singles by Raúl Ibañez, Derek Jeter, and Ichiro Suzuki all singled back-to-back-to-back scoring Ibañez giving the Yanks 4-2 lead.
-Canó doubled scoring Jeter and Ichiro.
-Nick Swisher hit a sac fly to score Cano, making the score 7-2.
+The game remained tied going into the ninth inning until a lead off home run by Russell Martin pushed the Yankees ahead 3–2.
+Singles by Raúl Ibañez, Derek Jeter, and Ichiro Suzuki all singled back-to-back-to-back scoring Ibañez giving the Yanks 4–2 lead.
+Canó doubled scoring Jeter and Suzuki.
+Nick Swisher hit a sac fly to score Cano, making the score 7–2.
 David Robertson came on to get the final out of the game, giving the Yankees the win and a one-game to nothing lead.